About Bernie

 Bernie’s Travels

-Bernie prides himself on tackling big trips in small bites.
+Bernie is an author, filmmaker, adventurer and speaker.
+He prides himself on tackling big trips in small bites.
 That means using simple equipment, asking for help along the way and not waiting until perfection to take off on a journey.
-His trips included:
+His trips include:

 Voyaging Under Saddle

-Bernie’s big love is taking long mule voyages through America.
-He’s a Long Rider and a member of the Long Rider’s Guild, the guild for anyone who’s taken a continuous saddle voyage of more than 1,000 miles.
+Bernie’s big love is taking long saddle and wagon voyages through America.
+He’s a Long Rider and a member of the Long Rider’s Guild, the group for anyone who’s taken a continuous saddle voyage of more than 1,000 miles.

 Where is Home?

 When he’s not out rambling by mule, boat or bike, home is Caldwell County in western Carolina.
-Julia and Bernie live in what she calls the “shoe box canyon”.
+Bernie and his wife live in what she calls the “Shoebox Canyon”.
 Nature and topography are the box.
 The hay fields where their horses and mules graze are their front lawn.
 The mountains have their back, and the stars are their roof.

 Their home is under 500 square feet which feels like plenty to Bernie after years of living in wagons, tipis, and tents.
 He and Julia heat with wood, wash with gravity water and make about as much electricity as they use with the solar panels on the roof of their cabin.
 You can read more about how they live right here.